This Page was last reviewed and changed on September 18th, 2020

 Addaction help people change their behaviour to become the very best that they can be.
 It could be their drug or alcohol use or worries about their mental health – we support people to make lasting change in their lives.

-Addiction support groups are a vital aspect of the long-term treatment process; focused on substance abuse and behavioural addictions, and the various issues associated with recovery, support groups normally bring together people suffering the same kind of addiction so group members can feel that they are part of a relevant peer group which understands their specific challenges and experiences.
+Addiction support groups are a vital aspect of the long-term treatment process; focused on substance abuse, behavioural addictions and external factors associated with recovery, support groups bring together people suffering the same kind of addiction.
+This ensures group members feel that they are part of a relevant peer group which understands their specific challenges and experiences.

 What is NA?

 NA (Narcotics Anonymous) is a globally renowned non-profit fellowship for people whose drug abuse has had a detrimental impact upon their lives.
 Everyone attending NA meetings is trying to abstain from drug use and to develop a new way of life.
-There are no fees to attend and everyone is welcome as long as they are actively striving to stay clean.
+There are no fees to attend and everyone is welcome as long as they are actively striving to remain in recovery.

 What is AA?